Dominik-97/curriculum-vitae/index.md

 I am an estabilished professional with more than 5 years of experience in both startup and corporate environment in IT space with proven track record of participating on sucessfull projects throughuut its lifecycle, ranging from internal tools to boost productivity to building software with international presence which keep helping people worldwide with areas such as marketing or product management or telecomunications. <br>

 ### Specialized in

+I have worked on various projects, where I built Dockerized full-stack internal and external applications, various automation tools such as custom format parsers for generating Open API specs, deploying applications with regards to semantic versioning and uptodate changelog and much more.

+I have also built deployment and testing pipelines utilizing mainly GitLab CI/CD and Jenkins.

+My main focus is to streamline automation in general with specific focus to automated testing, where I set the complete testing workflow from business processes to CI/CD pipelines and automated tests implementation and result consumption (reporting, automated ticket workflows etc.).

+deployment pipelines, testing pipelines and

+Automation development in general, I have worked

 Data analysis and visualization, development, product management, testing and training.